wiwiluo/BunkrDownloader/README.md

 - `BeautifulSoup` (bs4) - for HTML parsing
 - `requests` - for HTTP requests
 - `rich` - for progress display in the terminal
+- `Flask` - for the web resolver server
+- `psycopg2-binary` - for PostgreSQL database connection
+- `cryptography` - for database password encryption

 <details>